davidetestoni/BlockchainAuthIoT/README.md

 ```bash
 docker run --name mysql --network iot -p 3306:3306 -e MYSQL_ROOT_PASSWORD=admin -e MYSQL_DATABASE=iot -d mysql:latest
 ```
-You will need to configure access to an ethereum blockchain (for example through infura, or a local chain like `geth` or `ganache`).
+You will need to configure access to a web3 provider (for example through infura, or a local web3 provider like `geth` or `ganache`).
 You can do so by editing all instances of the `ConnectionStrings__Chain` environment variable in the `docker-compose.yml` file.

 Finally run the build script